Information Based Data-Driven Characterization of Stability and Influence in Power Systems: Data-driven computation of Information Transfer

-Computing the conditional entropy of $y$ when $x$ is frozen from the time series data obtained from the non-freeze dynamics is a challenge.
-For simplicity, we describe the procedure for a two state system and the method generalizes easily for the $n$-dimensional case.
+For computing the dynamics when $x$ is held frozen, we modify the obtained data as follows.
+For simplicity, we describe the procedure for a two-state system and the method generalizes easily for the $n$-dimensional case.
 Let the obtained time series data be given by

 To replicate the effect of $x$ freeze dynamics (\ref{system_xfreeze}) we modify the original data set (\ref{data_original}) as follows. \begin{small}